appelc/oregon_critters/README.md

 # oregon critters
-A computer vision model for classifying camera trap images from western Oregon -- created by Cara Appel @appelc
+A computer vision model for classifying camera trap images from western Oregon -- created by Cara Appel

 ** Please note that this repository is in active development and more documentation will be added.
 Feel free to [contact me](mailto:cara.appel@oregonstate.edu). to let me know if you are using it.